nemohan/doc/other/git/2 saving changes/git add.md

 ## How it works

-The `git add` and `git commit` commands compose the fundamental Git workflow.
+<font color="red">The `git add` and `git commit` commands compose the fundamental Git workflow.
 These are the two commands that every Git user needs to understand, regardless of their team’s collaboration model.
-They are the means to record versions of a project into the repository’s history.
+They are the means to record versions of a project into the repository’s history.</font>

-Developing a project revolves around the basic edit/stage/commit pattern.
+<font color="red">Developing a project revolves around the basic edit/stage/commit pattern.
 First, you edit your files in the working directory.
 When you’re ready to save a copy of the current state of the project, you stage changes with `git add`.
 After you’re happy with the staged snapshot, you commit it to the project history with `git commit`.
-The `git reset` command is used to undo a commit or staged snapshot.
+The `git reset` command is used to undo a commit or staged snapshot.</font>

 In addition to `git add` and `git commit`, a third command `git push` is essential for a complete collaborative Git workflow. `git push` is utilized to send the committed changes to remote repositories for collaboration.
 This enables other team members to access a set of saved changes.